 Hmm. big industry sells a lot of products by spreading misinformation to an unsuspecting public?
 Someone call Oprah, I think we’ve got a story here!

 There is such a thing as Natural Brown Sugar.
 It’s otherwise referred to as raw sugar.
-That means, the sugar that is taken from the sugar cane is brown.
+That means the sugar that is taken from the sugar cane is brown.
 There is a refining process that takes away the brown out of the raw sugar, and do you know what’s left over?
 Molasses!

+And you get this awesome Martha Stewart vibe afterward too.
 I love that Martha Stewart Vibe.
-It’s like I want to say to my friends, “See that brown sugar?
+It’s like I want to say to my friends, “See that brown, colorful sugar?
 I made that!”

 But, then I think to myself, Would Martha say that?
+Probably not.
+Sigh.